victoreeckh/Renewable_Energy_notes/pages/Storage.md

 			- Future off shore Supergrid building block
 	- #### CAES
 		- = Compressed Air Energy Storage
+		- used for storing energy by compressing air into an underground reservoir or storage tank with use of a compressor, which can be released later to generate electricity using a turbine.
 		- Often combined with Gas plant
 		- CBA
 			- (+) Low capital cost (integrated in CCGT plant)